JohanVer/freicar_docs/docs/index.md

-# Welcome to the FreiCar Documentation
+# Welcome to the FreiCAR Documentation

-Work in progress
+This place hosts all necessary documentation for the course: FreiCAR: [Link](freicar.informatik.uni-freiburg.de).